xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [4][PI04] | A student demonstrates that a product has been adequately validated.
-Description |           | A result for the wrong problem is not the desired result. therefore an acceptance test will take place.
+Description |           | A result for the wrong problem is not the desired result, therefore an approved acceptance test will take place.
 Relevance   | 50        | I want to be evaluated on the result of my internship.
 Being able to deliver the desired result is key to a professional software engineer.
 Products    |           | System for searching videos and related documentation.